daveih/usdm_utility/README.md

 - Visit-Based Timeline Visualization (to_pj.py)
 - D3 Timeline Visualization (to_timeline.py)
 - OCR Text Extraction from Images (to_text.py)
+- Image Renamer that renames image files based on their metadata timestamps (rename_images.py)

 # USDM to M11 Inclusion/Exclusion Criteria Converter (to_m11.py)